SangerCytometry/Influx_auto_sort_template/README.md

+This page has been archived and further updates will be on Christopher’s [GitHub page]( https://github.com/hally166/Influx_auto_sort_template).

 # Influx sort layout template program
 ## AKA Latin Square Generator
 This program applies predefined sort templates to your BD Influx workspace.
 It can also take designs from Excel and apply them to your sort.